Keyword research is important if you want your online marketing efforts to bring you positive ROI in a short period of time.

 Focusing on long-tail keywords helps you get quick wins for your website.
 You get qualified traffic and high chances of conversion.

-Keyword Research Method #9: User-Generated Content and Communities
+9. Take Advantage of User-Generated Content and Communities

 If you don’t have the budget for SEO tools, then you can use this keyword research method instead.